mothur/mothur.github.io/_wiki/costello_stool_analysis.md

     F-M    0.00416016  0.228   0.343   0.329626

-Again, we see that for the thetaYC distances, there is considerable difference in the variation of Men\'s and Women\'s samples.
+Again, we see that for the thetaYC distances, there is considerable difference in the variation of Men's and Women's samples.
 When we look at the membership of these communities we can see that the difference in intra-sex sample variation is not significant.